FAC6/FAC7/curriculum/week2.md

 ## Wednesday:
-  10-11:30 fix our failing tests morning challenge, to show the value of TDD 11:30 introduce the stopwatch.
+  10-11:30 fix our failing tests morning challenge, to show the value of TDD, still need to write.
+  11:30 introduce the stopwatch.
 The idea is to follow the TDD cycle to create a stop watch, using ping pong.
   Split into your groups of 4.
 Then pair up within that group.
     * Both pairs write tests which fail
     * pass them onto the other pair which makes them pass.
     * follow tutorial with this ping/pong format.
     * great project with TDD ingrained into there brain!!!!
+    * stretch goals, countdown timer, split timmer, any other functionality eg, translator.
-    * Add as much functionality as you like!
+    * Add as much functionality as you like! you can go your own way

 ## Thursday:
   Carry On!!!